-Pour drippings into a glass measuring cup or fat separator.
+Pour drippings from the bottom of the pan into a glass measuring cup or fat separator.
 I don't bother straining at this point because we are going to strain when transferring to a gravy pitcher.

 Allow the drippings to cool a bit so that the fat rises to the top and starts to solidify.
 Use a spoon to remove the fat if using a glass measuring cup.

-Otherwise pour from your separator into a measuring cup.
-If you don’t have enough drippings to equal 2 cups, add enough turkey stock until you have 2 cups of drippings.
+Otherwise, pour from your separator into a measuring cup.
+If you don’t have enough pan juices to equal 2 cups for your turkey gravy recipe, add enough turkey stock until you have 2 cups of drippings.